 Configure IDmelon for non-shared devices

-The solution for non-shared devices consists of the IDmelon app on our mobile device (Android or iOS) and a software installation (Pairing Tool) on our Windows device.
+The solution for non-shared devices consists of the IDmelon app on our mobile device (Android or iOS) and a software installation (Pairing Tool) on our Windows (or macOS) device.
 Because we need to install software on a Windows device and pair the devices, this is considered a solution for non-shared devices.
 This solution isn’t plug-and-play, instead of the solution with the Reader.

 When we install the Pairing Tool the IDmelon services is installed, which runs in the background.
 And a small program with a GUI is installed.
 The service sends notifications to the paired smartphone when an authentication process asks us to touch the key like we usually touch our physical USB key.
 Notifications are sent over the internet, like notifications we receive in an Authenticator app.